-As of the date hereof, all of the directors of IsoEnergy are also directors or executive officers of NexGen, an affiliate of IsoEnergy.
+As of the date hereof, Mr. Curyer, Mr. Patricio, Mr. McFadden and Mr. Thiele are also directors or executive officers of NexGen, an affiliate of IsoEnergy.
 As a result, orientation of members of the IsoEnergy Board has not been required to date.
 Given the current size of IsoEnergy, its corporate history and its stage of development, and as each new director will have a different skill set and professional background, future specific orientation and training activities will be tailored to the particular needs and experience of each director and consist primarily of meetings with members of the executive management team.